 “Participation in the mentor program is truly one of the most impactful actions that I can take to give back to, and stay connected with, my alma mater.
 I strongly encourage others to do so.” —Geoff Collette, DMSB’07

 “I liked begin reminded that the best education happens in and out of the classroom.”- Simone Berman-Rossi, AS’96, L’01

 “As a person who graduated college about 25 years ago and has been in the working world for quite a while, it was rewarding for me to be able to help someone who is in college now and whom has a lot of questions about the professional working world.” – Joe Lillis, AS’93CLOSE

 If I mentored a student last cycle, do I need to apply again?

-No. If you have previously participated in the program as a mentor, you do not need to complete the application form again, unless your information has changed.
-Please simply notify Eliza Scott (firstname.lastname@example.org) that you are interested in mentoring again.
+Yes.
+Due to the implementation of a new mentoring software, past mentors do need to complete the application form again.
+This quick process will ensure your information is up to date and the best matches are made.
+Please simply notify Stephanie Foner (firstname.lastname@example.org) if you have any questions about mentoring again.
 We will do our best to pair you with another student.CLOSE

 Mentor Program Resources